Historical Apoplexy · State Legislative Adaptations · Ohio

 the people of the state of Ohio.
 The reason for the necessity is

-consequences of deindustrialization continue to impose measurable
+deindustrialization continue to impose measurable physiological

-by this act are urgently needed to address root causes documented
+is needed to address root causes documented by sixty (60) years

-by sixty (60) years of peer-reviewed research.
+of peer-reviewed research.

 REFERENCES

-The research and citations in this act are drawn from the Historical Apoplexy series (Cooper, 2025-2026), a ten-paper academic work, and the following primary sources:
+The research and citations in this Act are drawn from the Historical Apoplexy series (Cooper, 2025-2026), a ten-paper academic work, and the following primary sources:

 END OF BILL